jaxjs/jaxjs/README.md

 -------

 Installation is as easy as downloading it and including it in your web project's source code.
+In this repo, there is a `build/` folder with 4 JS files in it:

+    build/jax.4.0.0.js
+    build/jax.4.0.0.lite.js
+    build/jax.4.0.0.lite.min.js
+    build/jax.4.0.0.min.js

 ## BASIC USAGE